superprat/dynamodump/README.md

 optional arguments:
-  -h, --help            show this help message and exit -m MODE, --mode MODE  'backup' or 'restore'
-  -r REGION, --region REGION
+  -h, --help            show this help message and exit -m MODE, --mode MODE  'backup' or 'restore' or 'empty' -r REGION, --region REGION
                         AWS region to use, e.g. 'us-west-1'.
 Use 'local' for local DynamoDB testing.